lucasrod16/image-resize/README.md

 The Lambda function utilizes environment variables to specify the source bucket, target bucket, and DynamoDB table name.

-The Lambda function is packaged and deployed as a container.
+It is packaged and deployed as a container.

-This code can be deployed as an AWS Lambda function to automatically resize and process images as they are uploaded to the source S3 bucket.

 ## Infrastructure for AWS Lambda function

-This repository contains Terraform code in the `infra/` directory to provision the infrastructure required for an AWS Lambda function that performs image resizing.
+This repository contains Terraform code in the `infra/` directory to provision the infrastructure required for the AWS Lambda function.

 It includes the following resources:

 ### AWS KMS Keys

-Two AWS KMS keys are created to encrypt sensitive data at rest:
+Two AWS KMS keys are created to encrypt data at rest:

 1. KMS key used to encrypt S3 bucket objects.
 2. KMS key used to encrypt DynamoDB table data.